MicrosoftEdge/MSEdgeExplainers/VirtualKeyboardAPI/explainer.md

 ### Virtual Keyboard Visibility Change CSS environment variables

-We further propose the addition of six CSS environment variables: `keyboard-top`, `keyboard-right`, `keyboard-bottom`, `keyboard-left`, `keyboard-width`, `keyboard-height`.
+We further propose the addition of six CSS environment variables: `keyboard-inset-top`, `keyboard-inset-right`, `keyboard-inset-bottom`, `keyboard-inset-left`, `keyboard-inset-width`, `keyboard-inset-height`.
 Web developers can utilize these variables to calculate the virtual keyboard size and position and adjust layout accordingly.

 ### API Availability in iframe Context